Actions can be brought against Directors personally by one or more of the following persons:

 • a holder of a personal guarantee.

-This webinar will outline those actions, the consequences, and the practical and legal steps a Director can take to reduce the likelihood of a claim being brought, to improve the chances of successfully defending it and to mitigate its impact on their personal assets if the action is successful.
+This On Demand webinar outlines these actions, the consequences, and the practical and legal steps a Director can take to reduce the likelihood of a claim being brought, to improve the chances of successfully defending it and to mitigate its impact on their personal assets if the action is successful.

 Benefit from a greater understanding of: